Fees and Investment

 Ready to take the first step?

-It takes time and courage to find a therapist you feel safe and connected with, and it makes sense if you feel a little nervous talking about money and commitment.
-Choosing to invest in therapy, especially at a private-pay rate, is a real commitment to your mental health, your relationships, and your future self.
+It takes time and courage to find a therapist you feel safe and connected with, and choosing to invest in therapy, especially at a private-pay rate, is a real commitment to your mental health, your relationships, and your future self.

 My full session fee is $250 for 50-minute sessions and $300 for 90-minute sessions.
-I am a licensed, board-certified creative arts therapist offering virtual EMDR, IFS (parts work), and art therapy for adults navigating anxiety, depression, and trauma in New York State, with a particular focus on Asian, Central Asian, immigrant, and LGBTQIA+ clients.
 This rate reflects my ongoing trainings, certifications, time, labor, and years of experience in EMDR, IFS (parts work), and creative arts therapy with adults in New York State.
-This rate is intended for clients experiencing reliable income, savings, family support, or regular insurance reimbursement, and are able to pay the full fee without it creating ongoing financial strain.
+This rate is intended for clients experiencing reliable income, savings, family support, or regular insurance reimbursement, and able to pay the full fee without it creating ongoing financial strain.
 Clients paying at the full rate also help me offer more lower-fee sliding scale spots to people experiencing financial hardship.

 In our initial consult, we might: